SLO-1700

 Video head record current adjustment

-slo1700 The SLO-1700 has a user adjustment to vary the head record current.
+The SLO-1700 has a user adjustment to vary the head record current.
 This is located under the flap on the top cover.
-The recommended practice is to adjust so that the replayed hi-fi sound level, as measured on the test point on the front of the VCR, is 300mV peak to peak in amplitude.
+The recommended practise is to adjust so that the replayed hi-fi sound level, as measured on the test point on the front of the VCR, is 300mV peak to peak in amplitude.
 In principle this adjustment should be made periodically or when changing the brand of tape used for recording.

 Fault and repair guide